Nikephoros II Phokas: Eastern Wars

 From 964 to 965, Nikephoros led an army of 40,000 men which conquered Cilicia and conducted raids in Upper Mesopotamia and Syria, while the patrician Niketas Chalkoutzes recovered Cyprus.
 In the spring of 964, Nikephorus headed east.
 During the summer he captured Anazarbos and Adana before withdrawing.
 Later that year, Nikephoros attempted to quickly take Mopsuestia, but failed, returning to Caesarea.
 It was around this time that Niketas Chalkoutzes instigated a coup in Cyprus, which at the time was a shared condominium between the Byzantines and the Arabs.
 In the summer of 965, the conquest of Cilicia began in earnest.
 Nikephorus and Tzimiskes seized Mopsuestia July 13, while Leo Phokas invested Tarsus and Nikephoros and Tzimiskes arrived soon after.
 Nikephoros won a pitched battle against the Tarsiots, routing their forces with his "ironclad horsemen", referencing the Byzantine cataphracts.
-Within a fortnight, Tarsus surrendered on August 16 to Nikephoros who allowed the inhabitants to leave the city unharmed but plundered the city.
+Within a fortnight, on August 16, Tarsus surrendered.
+Nikephoros allowed the inhabitants to depart unharmed before the city was plundered by his army.
 With the fall of these two strongholds, Cilicia was in the hands of the Byzantines.

-In June 966, there was an exchange of prisoners between Sayf al-Dawla and the Byzantines, held at Samosata.
-In October 966, Nikephoros led an expedition to raid Amida, Dara and Nisibis, then he marched towards Hierapolis, where he took a relic with the image of Jesus to be later placed in the Church of the Virgin of the Pharos in Constantinople.
-He later sent a detachment to Barbalissos which returned with 300 prisoners, then he went to raid Wadi Butnan, Qinnasrin, Tizin and Artah, before laying siege to Antioch, but it was abandoned after eight days due to the lack of supplies.
+In June 966, Sayf al-Dawla and the Byzantines held an exchange of prisoners at Samosata.
+In October 966, Nikephoros led an expedition to raid Amida, Dara and Nisibis, then marched towards Hierapolis, where he took a relic with the image of Jesus to be later placed in the Church of the Virgin of the Pharos in Constantinople.
+A detachment sent to Barbalissos returned with 300 prisoners, after which Nikephoros raided Wadi Butnan, Chalcis, Tizin and Artah, and finally laid siege to Antioch, abandoning the project after eight days due to a lack of supplies.

 In 967 or 968, Nikephoros annexed the Armenian state of Taron by diplomacy, in addition to Arzen and Martyropolis.
-In October 968, Nikephoros conducted another expedition which started by besieging Antioch for thirteen days, then he went south raiding and sacking most of the fortresses and cities along his path including Maarrat Misrin, Arra, Kafartab, Larissa, Epiphania and Emesa in the Orontes valley until he reached the city of Tripoli, then he went to take Arca, Tartus, Maraclea, Gabala and received the submission of Laodicea.
-His aim was to cut off Antioch from its allies: the city was unsuccessfully blockaded two times in 966 and 968, and so the emperor decided to take it by hunger (so as not to damage to city) and left a detachment (a taxiarchy) of 1500 men in the fort of Baghras, which lies on the road from Antioch to Alexandretta.
-The commander of the fort, the patrikios Michael Bourtzes, disobeyed the emperor's orders and took Antioch with a surprise attack, supported by the troops of the stratopedarch Petros, eunuch of the Phokas family.
+He commenced another expedition in October 968 by besieging Antioch for thirteen days.
+Afterwards the Byzantine army moved south, raiding and sacking most of the fortresses and cities along its path, including Maarrat Misrin, Arra, Capharda, Larissa, Epiphania and Emesa in the Orontes valley, until it reached the city of Tripoli; from Tripoli, Nikephoros moved to take Arca, Antarados, Maraclea, and Gabala, and received the submission of Laodicea.
+His aim was to cut off Antioch from its allies.
+Not wishing to damage its buildings, the emperor decided to take it by hunger.
+A detachment (taxiarchy) of 1500 men was left in the fort of Pagrae, controlling the road from Antioch to Alexandretta, while the occupation of Maarat Misrin, Tizin, and Artach closed potential relief routes from Aleppo and Damascus.
+The siege ended in 969, when Michael Bourtzes, the patrikios commanding the fort, disobeyed the emperor's orders and took Antioch with a surprise attack, supported by the troops of the stratopedarch Petros, eunuch of the Phokas family.
 Bourtzes was disgraced for his insubordination, and later joined the plot that killed Phokas.